redhat-partner-solutions/rhel-sriov-test/sriov/tests/SR_IOV_Permutation/README.md

 ### Objective(s): Test VFs (virtual function) configuration with different properties combined

-### Preconfig:  If a switch is used between the DUT and the trafficgen, the DUT facing switchport should be configured as dot1q trunk to allowed vlan tag from the DUT

 ### Test procedure

 * On DUT, create 1 VF; set VF 0 with a permutation of the following permutations,